AlessioChen/yolo-negative-flip/README.md

 # Negative Flip Analysis: Object Detection Model Comparison

-Mathematical analysis of "negative flips" to quantify performance degradation between object detection models on the COCO dataset.
+This work introduces a **Negagive Flip Analysis** to quantify performance regression between object detection models beyond standard metrics such as mAP.
+All experiments are conducted on the COCO validation dataset using YOL-based detector.

 ## 🎯 What is Negative Flip?

-**Negative Flip**: when an object is detected by the baseline (Model A) but missed by the new model (Model B)
+A **Negative Flip** occurs when an object is correctly detected by a baseline model (Model A) but missed by the new model (Model B).

+I defined three types:
 - **Location Negative Flip (LNF)**: Objects correctly detected by Model A but missed by Model B
 - **Classification Negative Flip (CNF)**: Objects detected by both models, but misclassified by Model B
 - **Total Negative Flip (TNF)**: Combined failures across both categories

-## 📐 Rates
+## 📐 Negative flip Rates
 ```
 LNF_rate = LNF_total / N_total
 CNF_rate = CNF_total / N_loc